MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/external-tables-azurestorage-azuredatalake.md

 * *Schema* - External data schema in format: `ColumnName:ColumnType[, ColumnName:ColumnType ...]`.
 If the external data schema is unknown, use the [infer_storage_schema](../query/inferstorageschemaplugin.md) plug-in, which can infer the schema based on external file contents.
 * *Partition* - One or several partition definitions (optional).
 See partition syntax below.
 * *Format* - The data format.
 Any of the [ingestion formats](https://docs.microsoft.com/azure/data-explorer/ingestion-supported-formats) are supported for querying.
 Using external table for [export scenario](data-export/export-data-to-an-external-table.md) is limited to the following formats: `CSV`, `TSV`, `JSON`, `Parquet`.
 * *StorageConnectionString* - One or several paths to Azure Blob Storage blob containers or Azure Data Lake Store file systems (virtual directories or folders), including credentials.
 See [storage connection strings](../api/connection-strings/storage.md) for details.
-It is highly recommended to provide more than a single storage account to avoid storage throttling if [exporting](data-export/export-data-to-an-external-table.md) large amounts of data to the external table.
+Provide more than a single storage account to avoid storage throttling while [exporting](data-export/export-data-to-an-external-table.md) large amounts of data to the external table.
 Export will distribute the writes between all accounts provided.

 **Partition syntax**